jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 Finally, create an empty acme.json : `touch acme.json` `chmod 600 acme.json`

 IMPORTANT !
 Change domain.tld by your domain / subdomain name, and change the mail of the acme (user@example.com in traefik.toml).
-Let's Encrypt does not require a valid email address however example.com will be flagged as not a proper email address.
+Let's Encrypt does not require a valid email address however example.com will be flagged as not being a proper email address.

 Launch Traefik : `docker-compose up -d`